Are you looking for elopement ceremony ideas?

 You don’t have to make your ceremony about getting “legally” married.
 Officiants are optional, and the events can be just ceremonial.

-The big takeaway?
-You aren’t “married” the day you sign your license and pay your fee, you are married when you commit yourselves to each other in vows.
+You aren’t “married” the day you sign your license and pay your fee; you are married when you commit yourselves to each other in vows.

 Elopement ceremony ideas on getting your guests involved:

-A great way to get your loved ones involved in your elopement ceremony is by having them share a reading, play a song, share a intentional moment, or direct a unity ceremony.
+A great way to get your loved ones involved is by having them share something.
+Maybe it’s a reading, or they play a song, share an intentional moment, or direct a unity ceremony.

 Readings: This is the perfect place to include religious elements, favorite authors or poets, or quotes from your favorite tv show or movie.
 They could be serious, romantic, wise, funny, or anything in between!

 Wisdom: As you feel comfortable, invite your crew to share a thought or “pearl” of wisdom from life and/or love for you and your partner to take to heart.
-Assigning a topic or question prompt to work from, along with a “no longer than” time restriction is a good way to keep responses on track to what you feel comfortable with!😉
+Make sure you assign a time restriction to their part. 😉 You can assign a topic or question prompt to work from, too.

 Other ideas for getting your crew involved: